Animal Control Division

 - Douglas is a bird and wildlife sanctuary.
-Within the city limits, it is unlawful to trap, hunt, molest or kill any bird or rob any bird's nest.
 However, if the birds are considered a "nuisance" then the birds will be destroyed as humanely as possible as deemed advisable by the City Manager.

-- Definitions have been added to the Animal Control Ordinance to define abandoned animals, proper shelter, enclosures, dangerous dogs, potential dangerous dogs, and vicious dogs.
+- The Animal Control Ordinance defines abandoned animals, proper shelter, enclosures, dangerous dogs, potential dangerous dogs, and vicious dogs.

-- Animal Control will now have the power to enforce penalties on owners and confiscate animals of owners who are in violation of the new ordinances.
-In addition, the new ordinance also addresses guidelines for the trainers of protection/guard dogs and backyard breeders (kennels).
+- Animal Control has the power to enforce penalties on owners and confiscate animals of owners who are in violation of the city ordinances.
+The ordinance also addresses guidelines for the trainers of protection/guard dogs and backyard breeders (kennels).